WPBeginner

 Why Link Featured Images to Posts in WordPress?

-Usually, featured images are large and take more space than text.
+Usually, featured images are large and take up more space than text.
 They are more colorful, hence more noticeable.
 They are also easier to click on smaller devices like mobile phones and tablets.

 List25 using featured images to engage users